How we investigate

 Safety recommendations

-Safety recommendations are made to organisations and bodies best placed to take action to address a risk to patient safety at the national level.
+Safety recommendations are made to national organisations and bodies best placed to take action to address a risk to patient safety at the national level.
 We do not make safety recommendations to local healthcare organisations.
 We do not have legal powers to enforce our safety recommendations.

 The organisations we make safety recommendations to are named in our report.
 These organisations are asked to respond to our safety recommendations within 90 days and their responses are published on our website for transparency.